 Printable Recipe

-Easy Baked Ziti with Sausage
+Easy Baked Rigatoni with Sausage

 Ingredients

-- 1 pound Ziti or rigatoni pasta
+- 1 pound Rigatoni pasta Ziti can be substituted

 - 1 pound ground beef cooked and crumbled I use 15% fat ground beef.
 Both ground beef and sausage can be browned together.